When I first heard the phrase, I immediately asked myself, “What is the No Poo Method?”

 In this No Poo Method, you don’t use anything to wash your hair – not even water!

-With this method, you let your bodies naturally produced sebum do its job.
-Sebum is the natural oil produced by our scalps, which keeps our hair moist and protected. \
+With this method, you let your body’s naturally produced sebum do its job.
+Sebum is the natural oil produced by our scalps, which keeps our hair moist and protected.

 While this is the least time consuming method, requiring only for you to brush your hair once every day I can fully appreciate that the idea of not washing your hair with anything can sound quite frightening!